Labor Contractions

 Characteristic True Labor False Labor

-Frequency Regular, usually happens 4-6 minutes apart as they become closer together.
-Lasts 30-70 seconds Irregular, don’t show signs of consistency or becoming closer together
+Frequency Regular, usually happens four to six minutes apart as they become closer together.
+Irregular, don’t show signs of consistency or becoming closer together

-Strength Consistently increase in strength as time goes on, vaginal pressure likely to increase Weak, usually do not gain strength as time goes on, can begin strong then weaken as time passes
+Strength Consistently increase in strength as time goes on; vaginal pressure likely to increase Weak, usually do not gain strength as time goes on, and can begin strong and then weaken as time passes

-Amount of Pain Starts in the back and moves forward Usually only felt in the front of the abdomen
+Pain Starts in the back and moves forward Starts in the back and moves forward

-Changing Positions Changing positions has no effect on pain, strength or frequency Inconsistent, may stop or slow down when you walk, lie down, increase fluids or change positions in any other way
+Changing Positions Changing positions has no effect on pain, strength, or frequency Inconsistent—contractions may stop or slow down when you walk, lie down, or change positions in any way